Strategic Partnerships, Residential, Land Sales, Condos, Retail, Office, MPC, Mixed-Use, Multi-Family

 DIFFERENT BY NATURE

-Columbia’s convenient location between Washington, DC and Baltimore, MD continues to draw highly educated residents, with easy access to leading public and private employers and some of the best public schools in the country.
+Columbia continues to attract highly educated residents, with easy access to leading public and private employers and some of the best public schools in the country.
 Premier homebuilders and a compelling environment have also led to a growing population in the area.
-Located in Howard County, it's one of the nation’s most affluent counties, with a median household income of over $100,000 and population growth above 34% over the past decade.
+Located in Howard County, Columbia is in one of the nation’s most affluent regions, with a median household income of over $100,000 and population growth above 34% over the past decade.